 Only then can you expect your email list to continually buy from you when you have offers to give them.

-Ultimately, the online business game is building rapport and trust and then monetizing with useful, helpful products and content.
+Ultimately, a successful online business game includes building rapport and trust and then monetizing with useful, helpful products and content.

 Growing an email list and crafting great email campaigns helps you achieve both of those things.

-As you are engaging with your audience through conversations on your platform, learning from them through surveys and what they ask for more of, and noticing what guides, how to’s, and blueprints they opt-in for, you are learning the most significant problems your audience has and what you can offer them to induce the highest probability of monetizing.
+As you are engaging with your audience through conversations on your platform, learning from them through surveys and what they ask for more of, and noticing what guides, how to’s, and blueprints they opt-in for?

 A large percentage of my audience currently is very hungry to learn about optimizing Facebook ads.